 Mary Kekatos, Daily Mail: November 20, 2018.

-Silicone implants can increase a woman’s risk of arthritis, stillbirth and even skin cancer, a new study suggests.
+Silicone implants can increase a woman’s risk of arthritis, stillbirth and even skin cancer, a 2018 study suggests.

 Researchers found that women had a 4.5-fold increased risk of having a stillbirth and a four times greater risk of developing melanoma after their procedures.